-In Canada, PFOA and LC-PFCAs, and their salts and precursors, may continue to be imported in manufactured items such as textiles, paper and packaging (especially food packaging), and electrical and electronic equipment.
-However, ECCC is proposing to amend the PCTSR in spring 2021 to include removal of the exception for import, use and sale, and offer for sale of manufacture items containing PFOA and LC-PFCAs.
+In Canada, PFOA, LC-PFCAs, and their salts and precursors, may continue to be imported in manufactured items such as textiles, paper and packaging, and electrical and electronic equipment (ECCC, 2018b).
+However, ECCC is proposing to amend the PCTSR in the winter of 2022 to remove the exemptions for import, use, sale, and offer for sale of manufacture items containing PFOA and LC-PFCAs.
 Consumer products in circulation may also contain these substances, and their disposal is a concern.
 World-wide production of fluorotelomers (precursors to PFCAs) in 2006 was estimated at 20 million pounds, and the U.S. accounts for more than 50% of the production.
 Textiles and apparel accounted for approximately 50% of the volume produced, followed by carpets and carpet products, and coatings (including those for paper products; U.S. EPA, 2009b).
 Releases of PFOS, PFOA, and LC-PFCAs from textiles, carpets, paper products, and other consumer products during service life are direct sources.
 Some carpet and carpet treatment products, food contact paper and paper coatings, and home textiles had PFOA precursor levels as high as 1,400 ng/g, 160,000 ng/g, and 519 ng/g, respectively (U.S., EPA 2009).
 The disposal of products containing these substances into landfills can become a pathway of release to the environment (Lang et al., 2017).